mwbowers/mwbowers.github.io/concepts/background/ibmi-developer-model.md

 1. Interactive - interact with user, usually on a [Terminal](https://en.wikipedia.org/wiki/Computer_terminal).
 2. Batch - there is no user interaction.

-> Assume that the IBM i Developer's Model we are concerned with, with the purpose of comparing with ASP.NET, are *Interactive* Applications.
+> Assume that the IBM i Developer's Model we are concerned with - with the purpose of comparing with ASP.NET - is that of *Interactive* Applications.

 ## Separation of Concerns
 IBM i Interactive Applications use  [Displayfile](https://www.ibm.com/support/knowledgecenter/en/ssw_ibm_i_72/cl/crtdspf.htm) objects to allow users to interact with the Application.
 The Displayfile represents to the `RPG` Program an external file which can be *written to* or *read from* (just like any other file type).